-Except for a RECLAIM facility subject to Rule 1100 - Implementation Schedule for NOx Facilities, and In-in lieu of complying with the NOx emission limits and schedules specified in paragraph (c)(1), the owner or operator may elect to subject all of the units within the facility to the requirements specified in Table 1146-2.
+(2) Except for a RECLAIM or former RECLAIM facility, and in lieu of complying with the NOx emission limits and schedules specified in paragraph (c)(1), the owner or operator may elect to subject all of the units within the facility to the requirements specified in Table 1146-2.
 The owner or operator that fails to submit a Compliance Plan or Application for Permit to Construct pursuant to the schedule specified in Table 1146-1 for any of the Group II units shall be subject to the NOx limits and schedule specified in Table 1146-2.